Localization transition in the Discrete Non-Linear Schr\"odinger Equation: ensembles inequivalence and negative temperatures: Acknowledgements

 \section{Acknowledgements}

-\myco{We thank for interesting discussions M. Baiesi, S. Franz, L. Leuzzi, G. Parisi, P. Politi, F. Ricci-Tersenghi, L. Salasnich, A. Scardicchio, F. Seno, A. Vulpiani.
-We also thank N. Smith for pointing out an algebraic error in Appendices~\ref{sec:app-A} and~\ref{sec:app-C} and for suggesting the argument for $\zeta_c$ in Appendix~\ref{sec:app-D}.
-G.G. acknowledges the financial support of the Simons Foundation (Grant No.~454949, Giorgio Parisi).
-S.I. acknowledges support from Progetto di Ricerca Dipartimentale BIRD173122/17 of the University of Padova.}
+We thank for interesting discussions on localization M. Baiesi, S. Franz, L. Leuzzi, P. Marcati, G. Parisi, P. Politi, F. Ricci-Tersenghi, L. Salasnich, A. Scardicchio, F. Seno, A. Vulpiani.
+We also thank N. Smith for suggesting the argument for $\zeta_c$ in Appendix~\ref{sec:app-D}.
+G.G. acknowledges the financial support of the Simons Foundation (Grant No.~454949, Giorgio Parisi) during the first period of this work.
+S.I. acknowledges support from Progetto di Ricerca Dipartimentale BIRD173122/17 of the University of Padova.
+R.L acknowledges partial support from project MIUR-PRIN2017 \emph{Coarse-grained description for non- equilibrium systems and transport phenomena} (CO-NEST) n.
+201798CZL.